-Our mission is to improve the quality of life through cooperative regional planning, increased economic opportunity, and sustainable implementation.
+Our mission is to improve the quality of life through cooperative regional planning, increased economic opportunity and public services, and sustainable implementation.

 About the Coalition

 The Six County Infrastructure Coalition was formed in 2014 in an effort to promote cooperative regional planning, increase economic opportunities and to implement sustainable infrastructure projects.
 In 2017, Sevier County joined the coalition, and the coalition was renamed to the Seven County Coalition.
 The Coalition is currently comprised of seven counties in Utah: Carbon, Daggett, Duchesne, Emery, San Juan, Sevier, and Uintah.

 The Coalition is a public implementation and ownership entity, allowing its members to build essential regional infrastructure elements that span across county lines.